-Nordic walking was originally a summer training regime for cross-country skiers.
+What is Nordic walking?Nordic walking was originally a summer training regime for cross-country skiers.
 It's based on using specially designed walking poles in a way that harnesses the power of the upper body in order to propel you forward as you walk.
 Now it’s a recognised way to turn a walk into whole body exercise that can be done by anybody anywhere.

-Nordic walking is suitable for people of all ages and fitness levels.
+Who is Nordic Walking suitable for?Nordic walking is suitable for people of all ages and fitness levels.
 Classes range from gentle walks for people with health concerns, to workout walks, which are a great way to improve fitness, lose weight and tone the whole body.

-You’ll need a pair of Nordic walking poles (which are different to those used for trekking due to how you use the strap and the angle you plant them on the ground) and walking shoes and appropriate clothing.
+What will I need?You’ll need a pair of Nordic walking poles (which are different to those used for trekking due to how you use the strap and the angle you plant them on the ground) and walking shoes and appropriate clothing.
 Most Nordic walking instructors will provide the poles but you can buy good quality ones from about £30.

-When properly used, the poles take the weight off the knees and lower body joints – this makes you feel lighter on your feet.
+What difference do the poles make?When properly used, the poles take the weight off the knees and lower body joints – this makes you feel lighter on your feet.

-You move in a similar way to ordinary walking and swing your arms from your shoulder with your elbows straight – think of a soldier marching.
+What's the technique?You move in a similar way to ordinary walking and swing your arms from your shoulder with your elbows straight – think of a soldier marching.
 To get the full benefits and avoid injury, it is best you join a local group to learn the technique.

-Similar to other forms of moderate-intensity aerobic activity, regular Nordic walking can lower your risk of chronic illnesses, such as heart disease, type 2 diabetes, asthma, stroke and some cancers.
+What are the health benefits of Nordic walking?Similar to other forms of moderate-intensity aerobic activity, regular Nordic walking can lower your risk of chronic illnesses, such as heart disease, type 2 diabetes, asthma, stroke and some cancers.
 Nordic walking, like any other form of exercise, can also be used as part of an exercise programme to lose weight.